learn-co-curriculum/git-github-github-profile/README.md

   - Variables should have names that describe the data they store, and functions should have names that describe what they are doing.
 Do not use comments in place of good naming conventions!
-  - Code should be DRY (Don't Repeat Yourself).
+  - Code should be [DRY][].
 Use helper functions for tasks that are performed more than once.
 Remove code that is not being used.
   - Code should be conscientious with data: you should not have unnecessary fetch calls, or pass or store data that isn't needed.
   - There should be a good balance between making your code tight and keeping it